WASHING OF THE FEET, THE INSTITUTION AND THE WATCH

 Sweetest weight is hung on thee.

-The cross, oh, so horrible for Him but oh, so sweet for us.
-It is indeed sweetness for us, frail creatures, because in dying, Christ has paid the ransom for our fallen nature, and through His Cross has redeemed us from that fall.
-The atonement means we have been restored to our former glory, and we now have the potential to live as we were created for, that is, towards perfection.
-"What could I do more for you that I have not done?"
+The cross, oh, so horrible for Him but not the Johannine account as it has Our Lord victorious and going to His glory and thus so sweet for us because in dying, Christ has fulfilled the will of His Father in complete obedience and thus His Cross has freed us from the sin of Adam.
+The atonement means we have been restored to our former glory, and we now have the potential to live for which we were created "What could I do more for you that I have not done?"

 Yet on Good Friday as we linger at the cross, our whole thoughts are directed to Christ there, hanging upon that cross.
-As we look and look upon our dear Saviour, we realize only too well it is my sins of selfishness, anger, pride, hatred, jealousy, sloth, greed, impatience, intolerance and deceitfulness which drove those nails into His feet and hands, and made Him undergo such agony.
-O Lord never let You see my sins but through my tears.
-Never was there such a pitiful but merciful sight.
-Love outstretched to embrace all of mankind.
+As we look and look upon our dear Saviour, we realise only too well it is how sin interferes, even destroys our relationship with God O Lord never let You see my sins but through my tears.
+Here is Love outstretched to embrace all.
 "Come unto me," He says, "and I shall refresh you."
 Even in Your deepest agony, it was we You thought of!

 Just as the sword pierces Your side, let it pierce our hearts to overflow and overflow with love for You, dear Saviour of the world.
 Just as the nails penetrated Your hands and feet, may they drive out all our sins.
-As You cried out "forgive them Father, for they know not what they do", we crave for your forgiveness for every time we have driven those nails in further.
+As You cried out "forgive them Father, for they know not what they do", we crave for your forgiveness too.
 As You gave up Your Spirit, let us too die to sin every day.
-As we kneel and kiss Your feet to-day during the Good Friday liturgy, may we do it lovingly and penitently.
+As we kneel and kiss Your feet to-day during the Good Friday liturgy, may we do it lovingly and penitentially.
 May it enforce on us the weight of the Cross, and then see that weight in the glow of God's love.
 Perhaps those words of that wonderful Passiontide hymn written by Samuel Crossman during the Caroline period, will ring in our ears as we do:

 Here might I stay and sing.